jitnavgire/Diabetes-Retenopathy-Detection-Using-Computer-Vision/README.md

 # Daibetes-Retinopathy-Detection-Using-Computer-Vision
-Diabetest Retinopathy  Detection by  OpenCv and Computer-Vision  Using retina images of a person.
+Diabetes Retinopathy  Detection by  OpenCv and Computer-Vision  Using retina images of a person.

 Dataset contain the images of diabetes patient and normal person.